Amazon Engineer Turns Caldwell Computer Science Teacher

 Maggie made a big decision in spring 2018 to leave Boston, where she had attend college and then worked as an engineer for Amazon, to move to rural Idaho and join the movement for educational equity.

 Maggie is originally from St. Louis and studied computer science at Tufts University.
 In her first year of teaching math and computer science at Caldwell High School, she reflects on what led her to apply to TFA as a young professional and the role she now plays in students lives in Idaho.

 Tell us a little bit about your previous role with Amazon.

 After I graduated from college, I worked as an engineer for Amazon.
 I was on a team developing software used in fulfillment centers to help manage and fix equipment.
 We worked tirelessly to ensure that everyone got their packages on time.
 I learned so much during this time, and though I enjoyed the problem solving parts of the job, I realized that I am much more passionate about education and increasing equity and access to the technology field.

-What led you to apply for Teach For America and accept your offer to the Teach For America-Idaho corps?
-What are you most excited about in regards to working and living here?
+What led you to apply for Teach For America and accept your offer to be in the Idaho corps?

 I am so excited to be a teacher in Idaho.
 I believe that every students has the right to a high quality education, and I am passionate about being a part of the movement to realize that vision.